 Each company chooses its metamodel of data management.
 Still, some capabilities are commonly used in any company.
 The “Orange” model of data management includes several such capabilities.
 One of the key “Orange” model schemes can be seen in Figure 1.

 The “Orange” model describes data management as a set of business capabilities that enable data value chains.
-One of the key value propositions of data management is to deliver data of a required quality to internal and external stakeholders for different purposes.
+One of the key value propositions of data management is to deliver data of the required quality to internal and external stakeholders for different purposes.
 Data management sets up data value chains that transform raw data into meaningful information.
 Different data management capabilities should enable these data value chains.
-The core data management capabilities taken into the “Orange” model are data modeling, information systems architecture, data quality, and data governance.
+The core data management capabilities in the “Orange” model are data modeling, information systems architecture, data quality, and data governance.
 In Figure 1, they are marked orange.
-These capabilities are performed by data management professionals.
-There are also other capabilities that belong to other domains like IT, security, and other business support functions.
+Data management professionals perform these capabilities.
+Other capabilities belong to different domains like IT, security, and other business support functions.

 The key reasons to optimize a particular data management capability

-The key reasons have been listed in Figure 2:
+The key reasons are listed in Figure 2:

 - We need to improve particular capabilities to be able to deliver practical results.
-Quick wins are one of the key means to show the effectiveness of data management to top-management and key stakeholders.
+Quick wins are a key means to show the effectiveness of data management to top-management and key stakeholders.

-- A capability can be more or less critical in the delivery of value to stakeholders.
+- A capability can be more or less critical in delivering value to stakeholders.
 So, the most critical capabilities should get the most attention.

-- The performance and effectiveness of each of the data management capabilities should be assessed and improved.
+- The performance and effectiveness of each data management capability should be assessed and improved.

 - You might also want to optimize the ratio between revenue/cost contribution.